microsoft/playwright/docs/src/api/class-download.md

 - returns: <[null]|[path]>

 Returns path to the downloaded file in case of successful download.
 The method will wait for the download to finish if necessary.
+The method throws when connected remotely via [`method: BrowserType.connect`].

 ## async method: Download.saveAs